-The feature rich CWP 2.x takes advantage of the latest (and greatest) features from SilverStripe 4 and updates the CMS with major redesigns for content editors.
+The feature-rich CWP 2.x takes advantage of the latest (and greatest) features from SilverStripe CMS 4 which updates the CMS with major redesigns for content editors.
 For technical teams, it brings a refined approach to recipes and simplifies the maintenance of code.
 CWP 2.x also provides agencies with the assurance of long-term support with 2.x recipe support extending to the end of 2021 and beyond - refer CWP recipe support timeline.

 CWP 2.x is still the intuitive CMS loved by SilverStripe users, but simpler to use and visually cleaner.
 The main sections of the CMS are now responsive and reviewing/publishing content on different screen sizes have been simplified for authors.